 TEK 1608 from Artex Interactive was the last major commercial release back in 2002.
 Desktop Repton was released in 2004 but following that, the only commercial releases seen were puzzles games like SuperDoku from Sine Nomine Interactive.

 Now that the RISC OS userbase is on the up again, and the community has well and truly caught the open source bug, more and more games are now making their way over to RISC OS.
-There’s a good amount of free ports of some good games available, and very recently we saw the release of commercial space shooter Overlord.
+There’s a good amount of free ports of some good games available, Amcog Games are regularly churning out good quality commercial and free titles, R-Comp are also going through their back catalouge and bringing games up-to-date with modern hardware.

 We like to analyse and review a game or two for the blog from time to time, especially when a new release is launched.
 This section is looking slightly bare at present, but eventually all our reviews will have been migrated from the old site so it should be a bit more comprehensive by then.